Abhishek-1310/data_science_lab/README.md

 12:- Multithreading, learned how to run multi threads at once in one program

 13:- SQL_Databases:= learn how to make databases connection and import library and execute query

+14:- MongoDB:- learned how to connect mongodb with python and perform lots of operations like find, insert, delete etc